iliarafa/bikesharing/README.md

 # bikesharing

 ## Analysis Overview
-This analysis aims to provide an extensive breakdown of bike trip analysis for investors who are looking to see if the bike-sharing program is a solid business proposal.
+This analysis aims to provide an extensive breakdown of bike trip data for investors who are looking to see if the bike-sharing program is a solid business proposal.

 ## Results
 ### Start and Stop Locations